chmoore889/esp_rainmaker_association/README.md

 ## Introduction
 A native dart implementation of ESP Rainmaker provisioning and user mapping.

-Currently only security 0 is supported and there are no plans to implement security 1.
+Currently only security 0 is supported and there are no plans to implement security 1, though pull requests would be welcome.

 ## Usage